 All students traveling to Level 3+ Department of State or CDC countries must appeal to receive approval to study abroad this summer.
-Note that while you may appeal and receive permission from the Travel Warning Committee to study abroad, the global COVID-19 situation is fluid and approval can be revoked at any given time up to and including the student's departure date.
+Note that while you may appeal and receive permission to study abroad, the global COVID-19 situation is fluid and approval can be revoked at any given time up to and including the student's departure date.
+The appeal process is only valid for countries at a Level 3 or Level 4 due to COVID-19.

 Study Abroad Appeal Process